verana-labs/decentralized-trust-spec/spec.md

 ### [ECS] Essential Credential Schemas

-Essential Credential Schemas (ECS) are created in a PTR by a Trust Registry.
+Essential Credential Schemas (ECS) are created in a DTR by a Trust Registry.
 There are 4 kinds of ECS:

 - Service;
 - Organization;
 - Person;
 - UserAgent;

-A Trust Registry creates itself in a [[ref: PTR]] by creating a `TrustRegistry` entry `tr`.
+A Trust Registry creates itself in a [[ref: DTR]] by creating a `TrustRegistry` entry `tr`.
 For this Trust Registry to qualify for being used for trust resolution in DTS and browsers, it MUST provide, associated to the `TrustRegistry` entry `tr`, all 3 `CredentialSchema` entries, with a respective `json_schema` attribute defined as follows in [ECS-SERVICE], [ECS-ORG], [ECS-PERSON], [ECS-USER-AGENT].

 #### [ECS-SERVICE] Service Credential Json Schema